Tan Swie Hian: Painting

 Tan has been recognised as Singapore's most expensive artist after he sold his oil-and-acrylic painting, When the Moon Is Orbed, for approximately S$3.7m at an auction in Beijing in 2012.
+In 2014, he surpassed his previous record after his ink on rice paper work entitled Portrait of Bada Shanren sold for S$4.4m.

 In October 2014, Tan completed a painting of former Prime Minister Lee Kuan Yew and his late wife Kwa Geok Choo entitled A Couple.
 The painting, which took Tan five years to complete, was partially damaged by a fire in 2013.
 It depicts Lee and Kwa in their youth, is based on a 1946 black-and-white photograph of the couple in the University of Cambridge, and incorporates in its background Tan's poem written in memory of Kwa.
 Tan said, "I've always felt [Madam Kwa] was a great woman who, despite her intelligence and capability, was also a humble and dedicated wife."
 A Couple was purchased by art collector Wu Hsioh Kwang.